marisbest2/snp_analysis/docs/Mac_setup.md

 ---

 <strong>Optional:</strong>
 If you are currently using Python 2, and wish to keep it as your default, a virtual environment can be built.  `jeeves.py` can run in this virtual environment.
-Skip this step, however, if you are not concerned with the Python version you are running.

-To setup virtual environment:

-    ~$ conda create -n snp_analysis python=3.5 # Optional:  skip if wanting to use your current environment ~$ source activate snp_analysis # Optional:  skip if wanting to use your current environment
+See notes at the bottom of this page.
+It is recommend to not run in a virtual environment if possible.

 ---